 Today in short I am going to tell you about everything about this ingredient, it benefits, its usage, products and much more.

 Before going forward make sure to follow our weekly newsletter. we never spam, only weekly new skincare tips that will help your skin to glow even more!

 So, without any further a do, let’s dive into it.

 Niacinamide is just a type of Vitamin B3, just like Vitamin C, E & D, this is also an essential nutrient.

-Unlike other Vitamin we can only get vitamin b3 by diet for our bodies, but thanks to a science now, we can use this as a skincare product to apply directly to our skin.
+Unlike other vitamins, we can only get vitamin b3 by diet for our bodies.
+But thanks to a science now, we can use this as a skincare product to apply directly to our skin.